nstielau/fzf-sysadvent/README.md

 ### Step 3) Live preview

 Sysadmins everywhere are on the edge of their seats.
 Cowsay, dictionaries, fuzzy finding.
+It's almost too much.
 How can we take this to the next level?

 Using the `--preview` flag, we can specify a program for a live preview of our `fzf` selection.
 In this case, we can get a preview of exactly how the cow will say it: